 Don has been recognized as a “New England Super Lawyer” in Energy and Environmental based on a peer-review survey by Boston Magazine (2004, 2005, 2006, 2007 and 2008).
 Don was also honored as one of “Boston’s Top Lawyers” by the Boston Globe in July 2008.

 Don is general counsel to the Massachusetts Licensed Site Professional Association, and is chairman of the Andover, Massachusetts Conservation Commission.
-He is on the Board of Directors of the Massachusetts Audubon Society.
+He is on the Board of Directors of the Massachusetts Association of Conservation Commissions and serves of the Finance and Advocacy Committees.
+He was on the Board of Directors of the Massachusetts Audubon Society from 2009 – 2019 and is currently an honorary board and council member serving on the Investment, Real Estate and Administration and Finance Committees.
 Don is also past co-chairman of the Associated Industries of Massachusetts’ Hazardous Waste Cleanup Committee.
-From 1993 to 2005 he was an appointee to the Massachusetts Department of Environmental Protection's Waste Site Cleanup Advisory Committee.
+From 1993 to 2005 he was an appointee to the Massachusetts Department of Environmental Protection’s Waste Site Cleanup Advisory Committee.